 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The Hemingway Daiquiri is also known as the Papa Doble or Hemingway Special and it is a popular classic cocktail.
-As one may expect, it was named after the famous writer of the 1920's and 30's, Ernest Hemingway.
+The Hemingway daiquiri, also known as the Papa Doble or Hemingway special, is a popular classic cocktail.
+As one may expect, it was named after the writer, Ernest Hemingway (1899-1961), whose novels propelled him to worldwide fame.

-After spending some time in Cuba, Hemingway quickly became enamored with the Daiquiri.
-In 1921 Constantino Ribailagua, of El Floridita in Havana, created this variation in honor of his daiquiri-loving regular.
-At the bar, it was often served frozen.
-It's an easy variation to make -- just add 3/4 to 1 cup of ice to a blender.
+After spending some time in Cuba, Hemingway quickly became enamored with the daiquiri.
+In 1921, Constantino Ribailagua of El Floridita in Havana created this variation of the rum sour and named it after Hemingway, his daiquiri-loving regular.

 You'll enjoy this amplified daiquiri because it brings the sweetness of maraschino along with tart grapefruit into the classic rum-lime mix.
 Hemingway himself took this daiquiri without sugar, but most people prefer the added sweetness.
 Feel free to make a Hemingway with or without the optional simple syrup.